Thomas Tryon: Writings and influence

-His most widely read book was The Way to Health, published in 1691 as a second edition of Health's Grand Preservative; or, The Women's Best Doctor (1682).
-It inspired Benjamin Franklin to adopt vegetarianism.
-Tryon's writings also impressed playwright Aphra Behn (whose "On the Author of that Excellent Book Intitled The way to HEALTH, LONG LIFE, and HAPPINESS," appears in Tryon's 1697 Way to Health"), and vegetarian poet Percy Bysshe Shelley.
-Tryon died in Hackney in August 1703 and his memoirs, Some Memoirs of the Life of Mr. Thomas Tryon, Late of London, Merchant, were published posthumously in 1705.
+Tryon's best-known book was The Way to Health, Long Life and Happiness, published in 1691 as a second edition of Health's Grand Preservative; or, The Women's Best Doctor (1682).
+It influenced Benjamin Franklin, who wrote that he adopted a vegetarian diet after reading Tryon's work.
+Tryon's writings were also read by Aphra Behn, whose poem "On the Author of that Excellent Book Intitled The way to HEALTH, LONG LIFE, and HAPPINESS" appeared in the 1697 edition of The Way to Health, and by Percy Bysshe Shelley.

 Ideas

-Tryon's ideas on historical and philosophical matters were heavily influenced by ancient Pythagoreanism, Hinduism, and the teachings of German occultist Heinrich Cornelius Agrippa.
-He considered himself a Christian and tried to reconcile Biblical, Pythagorean and Hindu teachings.
-His conviction was that there was one true original religion of mankind, followed by Moses, Pythagoras and the Indian Brahmins, but perverted by the majority of Christians.
-According to him, the main tenets of that faith were pacifism and nonviolence to animals; benevolence to all species and vegetarianism were prerequisites for spiritual progress and a possible restoration of Paradise.
-He explicitly advocated animal rights.
+Tryon's religious and philosophical views were influenced by ancient Pythagoreanism, Hinduism and the writings of Heinrich Cornelius Agrippa.
+He described himself as a Christian and attempted to reconcile biblical, Pythagorean and Hindu teachings.
+He argued that there had been one original religion of humanity, followed by Moses, Pythagoras and the Indian Brahmins, but later corrupted by most Christians.

-Tryon was of the opinion that humans are a miniature image of the universe (microcosm).
-He voiced environmental concerns about the pollution of rivers and the destruction of forests.
-Tryon did not believe in reincarnation, but assumed that the souls of sinners take on the forms of vicious beasts in a nightmarish afterlife.
+Tryon treated pacifism, nonviolence towards animals, benevolence to all species and abstention from meat as parts of spiritual discipline and as conditions for the restoration of Paradise.
+He wrote in defence of animals and against cruelty to them.
+He also wrote that human beings were a miniature image of the universe, or microcosm, and expressed concern about polluted rivers and deforestation.
+Tryon did not believe in reincarnation, but held that the souls of sinners could take the forms of vicious beasts in an afterlife.

-Tryon has been associated with the history of animal rights.
-Historians have described Tryon as the first known author to use the word "rights" in regard to animals in his book The Way to Health, Long Life and Happiness, published in 1683.
-He commented that man "would fain be an absolute Monarch or arbitrary Tyrant, making nothing at his pleasure to break the Laws of God, and invade and destroy all the Rights and Priviledges of the inferiour Creatures."
+Tryon has been discussed in histories of animal rights.
+Several writers have described him as the first known author to use the word "rights" in relation to animals, in The Way to Health, Long Life and Happiness.
+In that book, he wrote that humans tried to become "an absolute Monarch or arbitrary Tyrant", invading and destroying "all the Rights and Priviledges of the inferiour Creatures".